lorensen/VTKExamples/src/Instructions/ForDevelopers.md

 git commit
 ```

-#### Push the changes to github
+#### Push the changes to GitHub

 ```
 git push origin MyNewExample
 ```

-#### Go to your github project and [generate a pull request](https://help.github.com/articles/creating-a-pull-request/).
+#### Go to your GitHub project and [generate a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ### Advanced usage

 #### Add a description

 If your example could benefit from an extended description, you can create a file **MyNewExample**.md.
-Store the file along side your source code.
+Store the file alongside your source code.
 Use [markdown](https://guides.github.com/features/mastering-markdown/) to format the description.

 #### Add arguments to the test